Zhao Ziyang: Reformist leader

 After ousting Hua Guofeng as China's "paramount leader" in 1978, Deng Xiaoping recognized the "Sichuan Experience" as a model for Chinese economic reform.
 Deng promoted Zhao to a position as an alternate member of the CCP Politburo in 1977, and as a full member in 1979.
 He joined the CCP Politburo Standing Committee, China's highest ruling organ, in 1980.
 Zhao became the Leader of the Leading Group for Financial and Economic Affairs and Vice Chairman of the CCP in 1980 and 1981 separately.

 After 1978 Zhao's policies were replicated in Anhui, with similar success.
-After serving under Hua Guofeng as vice-premier for six months, Zhao replaced Hua as Premier of the State Council in 1980, with a mandate to introduce his rural reforms across China.
+After serving under Hua Guofeng as vice premier for six months, Zhao was promoted by Deng Xiaoping to replace Hua as the Premier of the State Council in September 1980, with a mandate to introduce his rural reforms across China.
 Between 1980 and 1984, China's agricultural production rose by 50%.

 Zhao developed "preliminary stage theory", a model for transforming the socialist system via gradual economic reform.
 As premier, Zhao implemented many of the policies that were successful in Sichuan at a national scale, increasingly de-centralizing industrial and agricultural production.
-Zhao successfully sought to establish a series of Special economic zones in coastal provinces in order to attract foreign investment and create export hubs.
-He also led the 863 Program to respond to rapid global technological change.
+Zhao successfully sought to establish a series of special economic zones in coastal provinces in order to attract foreign investment and create export hubs.
+Inspired by futurists, especially Alvin Toffler, he led the 863 Program to respond to rapid global technological change.
 Zhao's reforms led to a rapid increases in both agricultural and light-industrial production throughout the 1980s, but his economic reforms were criticized for causing inflation.
 Zhao promoted an open foreign policy, improving China's relations with Western nations in order to support China's economic development.

 One of Zhao's major cultural reforms included allowing the band Wham! to make a 10-day visit to China, the first by a Western pop group.
 Wham!'s 1985 visit, engineered by the band's manager Simon Napier-Bell, was a highly publicized cultural exchange and seen as a major step in increasing friendly bilateral relations between China and the West.

 In the 1980s, Zhao was branded by conservatives as a revisionist of Marxism, but his advocacy of government transparency and a national dialogue that included ordinary citizens in the policymaking process made him popular with many.
 Zhao was a solid believer in the Party, but he defined socialism very differently from Party conservatives.
 Zhao called political reform "the biggest test facing socialism."
 He believed economic progress was inextricably linked to democratization.
 Zhao was a fan of golf, and is credited with popularizing the game's reintroduction to the mainland in the 1980s.